 Pregnancy Category D

 In the unusual case that there is no appropriate alternative to therapy with drugs affecting the renin-angiotensin system for a particular patient, apprise the mother of the potential risk to the fetus.
 Perform serial ultrasound examinations to assess the intra-amniotic environment.
-If oligohydramnios is observed, discontinue Tekamlo, unless it is considered lifesaving for the mother.
+If oligohydramnios is observed, discontinue Tekturna HCT, unless it is considered lifesaving for the mother.
 Fetal testing may be appropriate, based on the week of pregnancy.
 Patients and physicians should be aware, however, that oligohydramnios may not appear until after the fetus has sustained irreversible injury.
-Closely observe infants with histories of in utero exposure to Tekamlo for hypotension, oliguria, and hyperkalemia [see Use In Specific Populations]
+Closely observe infants with histories of in utero exposure to Tekturna HCT for hypotension, oliguria, and hyperkalemia.

-Neonates with a history of in utero exposure to Tekamlo:
+Neonates with a history of in utero exposure to Tekturna HCT

 If oliguria or hypotension occurs, direct attention toward support of blood pressure and renal perfusion.
 Exchange transfusions or dialysis may be required as a means of reversing hypotension and/or substituting for disordered renal function.